freeeve/indexalizer/README.md

 $ mongo mongochess --shell indexStats.js
 ...
 > db.indexStats();
-scanning profile with 2149 records... this could take a while. warning, no index for query:
+scanning profile {ns:"mongochess.positions"} with 3351 records... this could take a while. warning, no index for query {ns:"mongochess.positions"}:
+{ "query" : { "moves.score" : 2 }, "orderby" : { "bestScore" : 1 } }
+... millis: 47
+... nscanned/n: 16334/0
+... scanAndOrder: true
+warning, no index for query {ns:"mongochess.positions"}:
 { "moves.score" : 2 }
-... millis: 52
+... millis: 48
 ... nscanned/n: 16334/0
 ... scanAndOrder: false
-warning, no index for query:
-{ "query" : { "moves.score" : 2 }, "orderby" : { "bestScore" : 1 } }
-... millis: 46
-... nscanned/n: 16334/0
-... scanAndOrder: true
 checking for unused indexes in: positions this index is not being used:
 "priority_1"